apache/incubator-kie-kogito-examples/serverless-workflow-saga-quarkus/README.md

-# Saga Process example with Quarkus
+# Saga Serverless Workflow example with Quarkus

 ## Description

-Service to demonstrate how to implement Saga pattern based on Serverless Workflow with Kogito.
+This is an example to demonstrate how to implement Saga pattern based on Serverless Workflow with Kogito.
 The proposed example is based on an Order Fulfillment process which consists in a sequence of steps, that could represent calls to external services, microservices, serverless functions, etc.